 As a result of losing weight, patients who suffer from obesity-related medical problems will often experience relief from their symptoms after weight loss surgery*.
 Even patients with chronic conditions, such as diabetes, have seen an improvement in their well being and a reduced need for medication after having surgery.

-The risks associated with weight loss surgery will vary depending on your current health and the type of procedure you choose.
-Risks and complications may include:
+The risks associated with weight loss surgery will vary depending on your current health and lifestyle, and the type of procedure you choose.

 If you are a man who is 100 or more pounds overweight, or a woman who is 80 or more pounds overweight, you may be a candidate for weight loss surgery.
 You may also be a candidate if you are less overweight but suffer from at least one obesity-related medical condition, such as diabetes or sleep apnea.
 As of 2011, the FDA approved the use of lap-band surgery, a restrictive weight loss surgery, for people with a body-mass index of 30 or higher who also have one co-morbidity.